yuanbei/Nars-Wiki/Data-And-Knowledge-Bases.md

 ### Introduction

-The current implementation (open-nars 1.5.5) does not use database.
+The current implementation does not use database.
 The system keeps its whole memory in RAM, and handles input and output using GUI and text files.
 However, in the future there are several possible ways for databases and knowledge bases to be used in NARS.

 ### Permanent memory